Develop your expertise in managing and analyzing big data.

 To be considered for admission to the advanced certificate in big data analytics, candidates must fulfill the following requirements:

-Have acceptable college level credit or practical experience in probability and statistics, computer programming in a high-level language, and database systems.
+Have college level credit or practical experience in probability and statistics, computer programming in a high-level language, and database systems.

 This certificate is intended for part-time study; therefore, RIT cannot issue I-20 paperwork.